mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 To add a comment to an existing Note, type your text in the box that immediately follows the note details.

+We see Notes as the detailed records of a {{safeguarding case}}, and Comments as post-its or scribbles in the margin.

-### Shared text
+### <i class="fas fa-comment-medical"></i> Shared text

-It may be necessary to provide some information to the rest of your organisation about the concern that has been raised, without providing full details.
-To do this, you can add text in the box.
-When you do this, the date, severity, and text you have entered will be shown in the profile header area when viewing that profile.
+It may be necessary to provide some information to the rest of your organisation about the {{safeguarding case}} that has been raised, without providing full details.
+To do this, you can add text in the 'Add Shared Details for the team' box.
+When you do this, the date of the incident and text you have entered will be shown in the profile header area when viewing that profile.

-In a multiple {{project}} system, you can choose whether the text is visible in all projects that the profile is visible in, or just the current one.
+In a multiple {{project}} system, you can choose whether the text is visible in all {{project}}s that the profile is visible in, or just the current one.
 Set this by ticking the checkbox below the comment text.

-To change the shared text for a concern, simply type the new text into the text box and save it.
+To change the shared text for a {{safeguarding case}}, simply type the new text into the text box and save it.
 This will update the text.
-A record of the changes is shown in the concern timeline.
+A record of the changes is shown in the {{safeguarding case}} timeline.

-### Print
+### <i class="fas fa-print"></i> Print

-A print view of the concern is available that splits the concern into sections, and provides the same controls available when printing profiles.
-A new tab will open showing all the details of the concern.
+A print view of the concern is available that splits the {{safeguarding case}} into sections, and provides the same controls available when printing profiles.
+A new tab will open showing all the details of the {{safeguarding case}}.
 You can print directly, or to pdf if needed.

+As well as the visual layout, the print view differs in that the "process" elements of the timeline (who did what when) are separated from the substance bits - Notes and Comments.

+### <i class="fas fa-eye-slash"></i> Toggle messages

+As a {{safeguarding case}} proceeds the number of messages in the timeline will grow.
+If you need to hide them temporarily to view the substance of Comments and Notes, click the 'Toggle messages button'.
+System messages, about changes to the
+{{safeguarding case}}, are temporarily hidden.
+Click the button again to view them.

-### Edit other information
+### <i class="fas fa-edit"></i> Edit other information

-Some custom fields may be editable at some stages of the investigation- it will depend on the settings for any custom fields you have set up.
-To make any changes, click the 'edit concern data' button.
+Some custom fields may be editable, depending on the settings for any custom fields you have set up and the current status of the {{safeguarding case}}.
+To make any changes, click the 'edit custom fields' button.
 An edit form will open showing any fields that may be changed.

 All changes to these fields are logged within the concern timeline.

-The fields available for editing may vary depending on the status of the concern.
-Your system may be set so that you cannot change certain fields after a particular point in the investigation.

-### Set to Sign off
+### <i class="fas fa-pen-fancy"></i> Set to Sign off

-You may require a safeguarding manager to sign off a concern before it is closed.
-To assign it to a Safeguarding manager, change the status and click save.
-Safeguarding managers will receive an email notification asking them to review and close the concern.
+You may require a {{safeguarding}} Manager to sign off a concern before it is closed.
+To assign it to a {{Safeguarding}} manager, change the status and click save. {{Safeguarding}} managers will receive an email notification asking them to review and close the concern.

 You will now see that most actions are locked to {{safeguarding lead contact}}s.
-A Safeguarding Manager will now need to review the concern and sign it off.
+A {{Safeguarding}} Manager will now need to review the concern and sign it off.

 ### Sign off

-A Safeguarding Manager will see the 'Sign Off' action.
-To do so, add any final text the Safeguarding Manager wants to add and click the save button.
-This will add the final comment and change the status of the concern to 'Signed off'.
-Only Safeguarding Managers can sign off a concern.
+A {{Safeguarding}} Manager will see the 'Sign Off' action.
+To do so, add any final text the {{Safeguarding}} Manager wants to add and click the save button.
+This will add the final comment and change the status of the {{safeguarding case}} to 'Signed off'.
+Only
+{{Safeguarding}}  Managers can sign off a {{safeguarding case}}.

-### Add Final Report
+### <i class="far fa-file-alt"></i> Add Final Report

-When a concern has reached 'Signed off' status, you may wish to add a Final Report.
-This is a review of the concern, any lessons learned, or actions required.
+When a {{safeguarding case}} has reached 'Signed off' status, you may wish to add a Final Report.
+This is a review of the {{safeguarding case}}, any lessons learned, or actions required for the organisation to improve your practice in the future.
 To add a Final Report click the 'Add Final Report' button and complete the details as needed.

-These records can be viewed alongside others from other concerns.
-They should not include detailed information about the concern itself, but be focused on the process and any wider issues that the concern raised.
+These records can be viewed alongside others from other {{safeguarding case}}s.
+They should not include detailed information about the
+{{safeguarding case}} itself, but be focused on the process and any wider issues that the {{safeguarding case}} raised.

-### Closing a concern
+### Closing a {{safeguarding case}}

-To close a concern, simply update the status to Closed.
+To close a {{safeguarding case}}, simply update the status to Closed.

 ###### safeguarding module